 If you walk the trail, from west to east, past Kishwauketoe’s open prairie on your right and the Viewing Tower on your left, and ascend upwards toward the mature oak and hickory woodland, you’ll notice what may appear to be a stark transition from prairie to woods; but what you’re really seeing, if you slow down and REALLY look hard, is a remnant of what is called, in Midwest ecological terminology, an “Oak Opening”.

-You see, white, burr and black oaks are able to withstand intense ground fires, the kind prevalent around here before statehood.
-This trait is responsible for the establishment of savannahs and oak openings.
-Prior to European settlement — which brought on the suppression of naturally occurring frequent fires and the fragmentation of large, intact dynamic ecosystems — prairies, savannahs and oak openings were a common landscape feature of Southern Wisconsin and Northern Illinois.
-Oak savannah and oak openings once comprised nearly 5.5 million acres of the Midwest — now only 500 acres exist in Wisconsin, less than 0.01% of the original 5.5 million acres.
+You see, white, burr, and black oaks are able to withstand intense ground fires, the kind prevalent around here before statehood.
+This trait is responsible for the establishment of savannas and oak openings.
+Prior to European settlement — which brought on the suppression of naturally occurring frequent fires and the fragmentation of large, intact dynamic ecosystems — prairies, savannas, and oak openings were a common landscape feature of Southern Wisconsin and Northern Illinois.
+Oak savannas and oak openings once comprised nearly 5.5 million acres of the Midwest — now only 500 acres exist in Wisconsin, less than 0.01% of the original 5.5 million acres.
 It is now considered one of the most threatened plant communities in the world.

-You will see some scars where other large branches once reached out from low areas around the trunk — victims of a period when understory brush and trees “smothered-out” these branches — too much time passed prior to Kishwauketoe taking over so we could save them by clearing the understory.
-But we do have a nice bit of remnant, and with the help of grants from area Clubs and Dedicated Individuals, we’ve been actively recreating and restoring the sweep from prairie to savannah to oak opening to hardwoods.
+You will see some scars where other large branches once reached out from low areas around the trunk — victims of a period when understory brush and trees “smothered-out” these branches — too much time passed prior to Kishwauketoe taking over, so we could save them by clearing the understory.
+But we do have a nice bit of remnant, and with the help of grants from area Clubs and Dedicated Individuals, we’ve been actively recreating and restoring the sweep from prairie to savanna to oak opening to hardwoods.